OpenOzone/WorkLog/README.md

-# Chrome Extension Template with React, TypeScript, and TailwindCSS
+# Chrome Extension with React, TypeScript, and TailwindCSS

-A modern, maintainable Chrome extension template built with React, TypeScript, and TailwindCSS.

 ## Features